SamuelKao/Power-Outage-Research/README.md

 # Power Outage Research
 ## Introduction

-My partner and I are planning to conduct analysis on the outages dataset.
+We are planning to conduct analysis on the outages dataset.
 It seems the most relevant and has real world applications; thus, we believe the power outages dataset to be the most appealing.

 There are various questions that we can explore when it comes to this dataset.
 Here are a few of them.